viktorheli/good-bad-pictures/README.md

 This solution work better in case when workload is not big and time to processing images is not very critical parameter.

-Simple script convert-cuda-cpu.lua help as to convert CUDA model to CPU model.
+Simple script convert-cuda-cpu.lua help us to convert CUDA model to CPU model.

 Script has following key parameters: